 Pregnancy and seizures

-The risk of birth defects differs, depending on the seizure medication, and is considered to be higher in women taking more than one drug.
-The American Academy of Neurology recommends that women avoid using valproic acid during pregnancy because of risks to the baby.
-If your seizures can't be well controlled with any other medication, discuss the potential risks with your doctor.
+The risk of birth defects is considered to be higher in women taking more than one drug.
+If your seizures can't be well-controlled with other medication, discuss the potential risks with your doctor.

 Contraception and anti-seizure medications

 Some anti-seizure medications can alter the effectiveness of oral contraceptive (birth control) medication.
-If contraception is a high priority, check with your doctor to evaluate whether your medication interacts with your oral contraceptive, and if other forms of contraception need to be considered.
+If contraception is a high priority, check with your doctor to evaluate whether your medication interacts with your oral contraceptive, and if you should consider other forms of contraception.